Back to Software Engineering & Delivery Mastery Series

 git commit -m "test: add search endpoint integration tests"

-# Step 3: Push and open PR
+# Step 3: Push your branch and open a Pull Request (PR)

 git push origin feature/add-search-api

-# Open PR via GitHub CLI:
+# Open PR via GitHub CLI (or use the GitHub web interface)

 gh pr create --title "feat: add search API" \